natebrunelle/cstheory-f22/markdown/pledge.md

-  among my classmates, the course staff, or other University faculty), I will not tolerate them silently, but will either take it upon myself to mitigate them, or will inform one of the course instructors or another University administrator.
+  among my classmates, the course staff, or other University faculty), I will not tolerate them silently, but will either take it upon myself to mitigate them, or will inform one of the course instructors, a University administrator, or using the [Just Report It tool](https://justreportit.virginia.edu/).

-**I will care for myself physically and emotionally.** Staying stationary and working at home can make it difficult to maintain your physical and emotional well-being.
+**I will care for myself physically and emotionally.** Staying stationary and working at home or in isolation can make it difficult to maintain your physical and emotional well-being.
 I will ensure that whatever I am doing to succeed in my courses does not take priority over my needs to exercise, stay hydrated, keep well-rested, make time to eat lunch and dinner   away from my workspace, and to safely spend time outside.

 **I will be connected with others, and look out for the well-being of my classmates.** The University of Virginia is a community, and we hope this class, and your learning cohort within it, will also become one.
-Be creative in maintaining and reinforcing that community through the struggles caused by gathering restrictions or other COVID safety measures, and seek out and maximize opportunities for virtual social interactions with fellow students and others in the university community.
+Be creative in maintaining and reinforcing that community and seek out and maximize opportunities for in-person or virtual social interactions with fellow students and others in the university community.

 **I will ask for help.** I will make a reasonable effort to do things